 I applied for an available position.
 What are the next steps?

-When you apply on-line for a specific position, you will receive a confirmation via email, and the information you prvided becomes available to our Human Resources Department.
+When you apply on-line for a specific position, you will receive a confirmation via email, and the information you provided becomes available to our Human Resources Department.
 Qualified applicants will then be contacted by our Human Resources representative or the hiring manager

 Can we request samples?